hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 !!! tip

-    If your node has two different IP addresses for ingress and egress (for example, if you use Kuberetes implementing a load balancer for ingress and a NAT gateway IP address for egress), add both addresses to the allowlist, using the same public key for each IP address.
+    If your node has two different IP addresses for ingress and egress (for example, if you use Kubernetes implementing a load balancer for ingress and a NAT gateway IP address for egress), add both addresses to the allowlist, using the same public key for each IP address.
 This will allow the node to connect.

 ### Enabling node allowlisting